-These points are considered by Cambridge English when marking a piece of work:
+Cambridge English examiners consider these points when marking a piece of work:

-Content The candidate answered the task.
+✓ The candidate answered the task.
 They have done what they were asked to do.
-The candidate did not include everything they were asked to.
+Content ✗ The candidate did not include everything they were asked to.
 They have written something irrelevant.
-Communicative The writing is appropriate for the task.
+Communicative ✓ The writing is appropriate for the task.
 The candidate used a style which is appropriate for the specific communicative context.
-Achievement They have written in a way that is not suitable - for example, using a very formal style in an email to a friend or ending an article with 'Best wishes'.
-The writing is put together well.
+Achievement ➤ They have written in a way that is not suitable - for example, using a very formal style in an email to a friend or ending an article with 'Best wishes'. ✓ The writing is put together well.
 It is logical and ordered.
-Organisation It is difficult for the reader to follow.
-It uses elements of organisation which are not appropriate for the genre, like beginning an email with a title or forgetting to use headings for the sections in a report.
-Language There is a good range of vocabulary and grammar.
+Organisation ✗ It is difficult for the reader to follow.
+It uses elements of organisation which are not appropriate for the genre, like beginning an email with a title or forgetting to use headings for the sections in a report. ✓ There is a good range of vocabulary and grammar.
 They are used accurately.
-There are mistakes that could make the text difficult to understand or confusing for the reader.
+Language ✗ There are mistakes that could make the text difficult or confusing for the reader.
 Some mistakes are unproblematic.
+Examiners focus on whether the reader is still able to understand the text.

 A learner might be stronger in one area than another - for example, they might be good at fully answering the question (Content) but not very accurate in their use of grammar and vocabulary (Language).
-For this reason, each piece of writing is given a separate mark for each subscale, from 0 to 5.
+For this reason, examiners give each piece of writing a separate mark for each subscale, from 0 to 5.
 Together, these indicate the learner's areas of strength and weakness in the four different areas of assessment.